On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on categories of regular Fr olicher Lie groups

 Any family of maps $\F_{g}$ from $X$ to $\R$ generates a Fr\"olicher structure $(X,\F,\C)$ by setting, after \cite{KM}:

 - $\C=\{c:\R\rightarrow X\hbox{ such that }\F_{g}\circ c\subset C^{\infty}(\R,\R)\}$

 - $\F=\{f:X\rightarrow\R\hbox{ such that }f\circ\C\subset C^{\infty}(\R,\R)\}.$

 We call $\F_g$ a \textbf{generating set of functions} for the Fr\"olicher structure $(X,\F,\C)$.
-One easily see that $\F_{g}\subset\F$. {This notion will be useful for us, see for instance Proposition \ref{fd} below.} A Fr\"olicher space $(X,\F,\C)$ carries a natural topology, the pull-back topology of $\R$ via $\F$.
+One easily see that $\F_{g}\subset\F$.
+A Fr\"olicher space $(X,\F,\C)$ carries a natural topology, the pull-back topology of $\R$ via $\F$.
 In the case of a finite dimensional differentiable manifold $X$ we can take $\F$ as the set of all smooth maps from $X$ to $\R$, and $\C$ the set of all smooth paths from $\R$ to $X.$ Then, the underlying topology of the Fr\"olicher structure is the same as the manifold topology \cite{KM}.

 We also remark that if $(X,\F, \C)$ is a Fr\"olicher space, we can define a natural diffeology on $X$ by using the following family of maps $f$ defined on open domains $D(f)$ of Euclidean spaces, see \cite{Ma2006-3}: